gecio/gecio.github.io/docs/_optimist/guided_tour/step21/index.en.md

             image: "Ubuntu 16.04 Xenial Xerus - Latest"
 ```

-For now you have added a new parameter and will use this already in your new volume.
+You have added a new parameter and will use this in your new volume.
 To start the VM from the volume, you need to edit *Instanz* in your template.
-You can delete or comment out *image*, because it is already on your volume.
+You can delete or comment out *image*, because it is already associated with your volume.
-Now you add *availability_zone*, *name*, *networks*, and *block_device_mapping*:
+Now you can add *availability_zone*, *name*, *networks*, and *block_device_mapping*:

 ```yaml
     Instanz: